TGPSC Group 1 Syllabus and Exam Pattern (Updated)

 and Policies.
 Urbanisation process- Spatial pattern, growth of Megacities,

-problems of Urban Growth and Policies, concept of Smart Cities.
+problems of Urban Growth and Policies, concept of Smart Cities. - Geographical extent of Hyderabad State and present Telangana State Physical

 setting, Relief, Climate, Rivers, Soils, Forest cover and Wild life–distribution,